E-bike, pedelec or S-pedelec – what are the main differences?

 S-pedelec as a company bike

 Since the classification of the S-pedelec as a moped has tax implications, there are also some differences in company bike leasing conditions if the bike of your choice is an S-pedelec.
 For example, the taxable monetary benefit is assessed on the basis of the 0.25% rule – regardless of whether the S-pedelec is leased via salary conversion or provisioned as a perk.
 In the case of an e-bike with pedal assistance up to a maximum of 25 km/h, however, the associated monetary benefit is not imputed if the leased company bike is provisioned as a perk.
-Also, by analogy to a company car, the commute to work is taxed as a monetary benefit at 0.03% of the RRP for the S-pedelec.
+Also, by analogy to a company car, the commute to work is taxed as a monetary benefit at 0.03% of a quarter of the RRP for the S-pedelec.

 Pedelec or S-pedelec?
 Which e-bike is the better company bike?